ericstephan/gridappsd-docs/docs/source/using_gridappsd/Uploading_model_using_blazegraph_workbench.rst

     :figclass: align-left

 Once the model is uploaded to Blazegraph, the new model will be shown in the Simulation Configuration Form in the visualization under the line name dropdown.
+If the Viz app was already open, you will need to restart the browser to see the new model(This is due to caching).

 .. figure:: BlazegraphModelInViz.JPG
     :align: center